 Museveni said he was "sad and angry" over the murder of the legislator and his sibling, but said he was "confident that we are going to defeat these pigs".

 2:05pm State of security

-While making his delivery at the national budget reading Thursday last week, President Museveni requested the Speaker of Parliament, Rebecca Kadaga, to allow him time to address the nation on all matters security.
+While making his delivery his speech at the national budget reading Thursday last week, President Museveni requested the Speaker of Parliament, Rebecca Kadaga, to allow him time to address the nation on all matters security.

 He got the nod.

 Tomorrow, I will address Parliament and the country on the state of security.
 This follows my request to the Speaker during the reading of the National Budget to grant me time to do this.
 Thank you. pic.twitter.com/3Gh3SELw9j— Yoweri K Museveni (@KagutaMuseveni) June 19, 2018

 A warm welcome to this live text commentary of an important event on a key national issue: security.

 President Yoweri Museveni will be in Parliament this afternoon to address the nation on the state of security in the country.